Achen Lake

 Lake Achen (Achensee) is a lake in Austria, north of Jenbach in Tyrol.
 Lake Achen is also called "Fjord of the Alps" and "Tyrolean Sea".
 The largest lake within the federal state, its maximum depth is 133 m.
 Together with the Achen Valley, it parts the Karwendel mountain range in the west from the Brandenberg Alps in the east.

 Water quality is near that of drinking water, with sight up to 10 m below the surface.
 An alpine lake, water temperature is accordingly low, rarely above 20 C. Its size and wind conditions make it suitable for windsurfing.

 Eben am Achensee, Achenkirch, and Pertisau are municipalities on the lake.
-The Achensee and its hinterland serves as the model for the 'Tiernsee', setting of the Chalet School series of children's books by Elinor M. Brent-Dyer.

 History

 The city of Innsbruck bought the lake in 1919 from the St. Georgenberg-Fiecht Abbey, who had received it from the rulers of Schlitters around 1120.

 Due to various texts and illustrations in the hunting and fishing manuscripts of Emperor Maximilian, Lake Achensee was famous already at the beginning of the 15th century.